denoland/deno/Docs.md

 })();
 ```

-The `copy()` function here actually makes no memory copies.
-That is, the same
+The `copy()` function here actually makes no more than the necessary kernel ->
-memory from which data is read from the file, is written to stdout.
-Although
+userspace -> kernel copies.
+That is, the same memory from which data is read
-this isn't important in the case of `cat`, it is a general design goal for I/O
+from the file, is written to stdout.
+This illustrates a general design goal for
-streams in deno.
+I/O streams in Deno.

 Try the program: